lauripe/lauripe.github.io/docs/_posts/2022-04-15-security-basics-h3.markdown

 __Public Key Infrastructure__ or __PKI__ provides a keypair based method for digital signatures.
 - Signer uses the personal private key to digitally sign a document.
 The private key is kept secret, as anyone gaining access could impersonate the keys original owner.
 - Corresponding public key is used to verify the signers identity.
 Public key can be openly shared.
-- Often also a __Certificate Authority__ or __CA__ is used as an arbitrator to provide trust in the document and the process of signing it.
+- Often also a __Certificate Authority__ or in short __CA__ is used as an arbitrator to provide trust in the document and the process of signing it.

 [DocuSign - Digital Signatures FAQ](https://www.docusign.com/how-it-works/electronic-signature/digital-signature/digital-signature-faq)